mdn/content/files/en-us/learn/forms/sending_and_retrieving_form_data/index.md

 Each time you send data to a server, you need to consider security.
 HTML forms are by far the most common server attack vectors (places where attacks can occur).
 The problems never come from the HTML forms themselves — they come from how the server handles data.

-The [Website security](/en-US/docs/Learn/Server-side/First_steps/Website_security) article of our [server-side](/en-US/docs/Learn/Server-side) learning topic discusses a number of common attacks and potential defenses against them in detail.
+The [Website security](/en-US/docs/Learn/Server-side/First_steps/Website_security) article of our [server-side](/en-US/docs/Learn/Server-side) learning topic discusses several common attacks and potential defenses against them in detail.
 You should go and check that article out, to get an idea of what's possible.

 ### Be paranoid: Never trust your users